bl-sdk/bl-sdk.github.io/Readme.md

 ```

 However, as you'll notice this only builds the dev docs.
 The final site actually consists of three
-seperate jekyll projects, with one set of interwoven source files, the developer docs being the
+separate jekyll projects, with one set of interwoven source files, the developer docs being the
 default.
 You can build the others by appending an extra config file:

 ```sh